 Soon after adopting the court’s communication strategy, in December 2021, the Prosecutor’s Office in Zenica requested custody for a high-ranking local government member and his close associates.
 That night, mass protests were announced by citizens of Zenica in front of the court’s building.
 Edina and the court president, supported by the newly established crisis team, knew exactly what to do, and managed to stay calm.
 They maintained constant, proactive communication with the media and the public.
 Even though the crisis lasted long after midnight, it resolved relatively smoothly that night.

-Most recently (in February 2022) during the court’s annual press conference, media representatives in Zenica, commended Cantonal Court in Zenica for efficient and proactive communication during this most recent crisis.
+Most recently (in February 2022) during the court’s annual press conference, media representatives in Zenica commended the Cantonal Court in Zenica for efficient and proactive communication during this most recent crisis situation.